chipxsd/stream-based-sync/stream-based-sync.md

 person responds: _"There's Alex, Caroline, Dan, Emily and George"_ -- it's like talking to an idiot.
-So in order to figure out what has changed, if anyone left or someone new joined the party, you'd need to remember the list of guests from before and run it against the one you just heard.
+So in order to figure out what has changed, if anyone left or someone new joined the party, you'd need to remember the list of guests from before and run it against the one you just heard, and check for differences.

 #### 2.4.2 Relative Synchronization (based on changes)